Case studies:

 Comment from survey participant

-survey results show the dramatic impact of Project Unify
+Your Voice survey results show the dramatic impact of Project Unify

 “I’m thrilled with the employee retention metrics.
 Our people are more engaged and involved, and we’ve a significant saving in terms of lost training, skill and expertise.
 Due to our ongoing growth, we have 140 vacancies currently, and I’m proud of our improvements in attracting and keeping talented staff.”

-Of course, the journey is not over yet – the latest Your Voice survey results identify the next areas of focus.
+Of course, the journey is not over yet.
+The latest Your Voice survey results identify the next areas of focus.

 “We’ve just launched an exciting leadership programme to help us create a world class group of leaders who can help us to deliver our vision of ‘owning the future of rental’.
 External recruitment has been successful this year due to our attractive proposition – now we must focus on succession and developing our talent internally.”